Leaving Japan Checklist: Say Goodbye With Peace of Mind

 She knows there will be physical correspondence she will still receive after she is gone.

-So, wouldn't it be fantastic if there was a service that could scan her Japanese physical mail and upload it to the cloud so she could take care of her Japanese mail from anywhere?
+So, wouldn't it be fantastic if there were a service that could scan her Japanese physical mail and upload it to the cloud so she could take care of her Japanese mail from anywhere?

 Guess what?
 MailMate is a first-of-its-kind tech solution that does all this and more.